-David Denison: papers, etc. available for downloading
+David Denison: papers available for download

 Comments welcome.